sekhri101/personal-goals/README.md

 # Personal Goals
 Personal goals made open source.
 Not active right now, but still used as a repo for things I want to save.
+I might pick it up again soon.

 ## Table of Contents
 - [Accomplishments](accomplishments/README.md) - Everything I got done from week to week